brownie-mix/react-mix/README.md

 This mix comes with everything you need to start using [React](https://reactjs.org/) with a Brownie project.
 The react template is a very basic, minimum viable "functional component" style static-page that allows the user to execute two contract functions - a public view "getter" and a "setter" that updates the state of the blockchain.
+There are two contracts loaded, one written in Solidity and one written in Vyper.
+They have identical functionality.

 ## Installation